xinwucwp/sbp/README.md

 [Gradle](http://www.gradle.org).
 The build process for software in this repository is the same.

-Like the Mines JTK, this is a toolkit for computer programmers.
-It is not a complete system for seismic interpretation of geologic horizons.
-Others (including commercial software companies) have built such systems using earlier versions of one or more of the software tools provided in this repository.

 ### Summary

 Here are brief descriptions of key components: